mimaraslan/ocr-tesseract-demo-project/README.md

 Plus aspects:
-Open source.
+OCR Tesseract is open source.
-PDF, JPEG documents Text parse is doing.
+PDF, TIF, JPEG documents to Text parse is doing.

 Negative aspects:
 There are problems in Turkish and Russian alphabet characters.